sohanlaxmicoin/go/services/federation/README.md

   * `federation` - Implementation dependent query to fetch federation results, should return either 1 or 3 columns.
 These columns should be labeled `id`,`memo`,`memo_type`.
 Memo and memo_type are optional - see [Federation](https://www.rover.network/developers/learn/concepts/federation.html) docs for more detail).
 When executed, this query will be provided with two input parameters, the first will be the name portion of a rover address and the second will be the domain portion of a rover address.
 For example, a request for `scott*rover.network` would trigger a query with two input parameters, `scott` and `rover.network` respectively.
   * `reverse-federation` - A SQL query to fetch reverse federation results that should return two columns, labeled `name` and `domain`.
 When executed, this query will be provided with one input parameter, a [stellar account ID](https://www.rover.network/developers/guides/concepts/accounts.html#account-id) used to lookup the name and domain mapping.

-    If reverse-lookup isn't supported (e.g. you have a single Stellar account for all users), leave this entry out.
+    If reverse-lookup isn't supported (e.g. you have a single Rover account for all users), leave this entry out.

 * `tls` (only when running HTTPS server)
   * `certificate-file` - a file containing a certificate